 The Program Committee identifies themes among the accepted abstracts and selects up to 5 poster abstracts for an hour-long discussion.
-A discussant (Themed Discussion leader) will provide a 5-minute introduction outlining the state of the field, and then each presenter will give a brief overview of his or her poster (5 minutes) to summarize noteworthy results, conclusions, and discussion points.
-Discussants will interact with audience members and presenters to create a discussion that synthesizes the relevant information, covers key points of agreement and controversy, and draws comparisons to related work in the scientific field.
-The discussant will also provide a 5-minute conclusion summarizing key information of the session and posing important questions for future research.
+A discussant (Themed Discussion Leader) will provide a 5-minute introduction outlining the state of the field.
+Then each presenter will give a brief overview of his or her poster (5 minutes) to summarize noteworthy results, conclusions, and discussion points.
+The Themed Discussion Leader will interact with audience members and presenters to create a discussion that synthesizes the relevant information, covers key points of agreement and controversy, and draws comparisons to related work in the scientific field.
+The Themed Discussion Leader will also provide a 5-minute conclusion summarizing key information from the session and posing important questions for future research.

 Optional Slide Template: Download the optional slide template here.
-Please note, a title slide that includes your name, institution, and financial disclosures will be provide for you when you submit your final slides in the Speaker Ready Room at CROI.
+Please note that a title slide that includes your name, institution, and financial disclosures will be provided for you when you submit your final slides in the Speaker Ready Room at CROI.

 Presentation Length and Format